 - Have the Experience for only $10 per person

-Their population plummeted to near extinction in the 1920s.
+The population of Texas Longhorns plummeted to near extinction in the 1920s.
 It took guidance from the United States government to increase their numbers.

-Both male Longhorn bulls and female cows have horns.
+Both male Longhorn bulls and female longhorn cows have horns.

 The Longhorn didn’t become the Texas state large mammal until 1995.